ameekbhalla/website/content/home/experience2.md

     date_start: '2017-04-01'
     date_end: '2020-03-31'
     description: |2-
-        * Boosted the readability of 300 manuscripts from more than 10 developing countries, enhancing their acceptance by life science journals
+        * Customized manuscripts written by authors from more than 10 developing countries, enhancing their acceptance by top-tier life science journals.
 ---